-This LCZ is a linear corridor of land that is flanked by both Nepean Highway and Station Street that flank the rail corridor.
-The LCZ is highly visible and is lined with intermittent vegetative cover, comprising of low-growing regrowth of endemic shrubs and trees which contribute to the coastal character of Edithvale's streetscapes.
-The LCZ also comprises elements associated with rail and road infrastructure, including the regularly spaced gantries, overhead power lines, safety fencing, a station building and car parking, as well as footpaths, nature strips, power poles and street lighting.
+This LCZ is a corridor of land that is flanked by both Nepean Highway and Station Street.
+The LCZ is highly visible and is lined with intermittent vegetative cover comprising endemic low-growing regrowth shrubs and trees, which contribute to the coastal character of the streetscape.
+The LCZ also comprises elements associated with rail and road infrastructure, including regularly spaced gantries, overhead power lines, safety fencing, a station building and car parking, as well as footpaths, nature strips, power poles and street lighting.

-Figure 5 Typical character of LCZ1 as viewed from the Nepean Highway
+Figure 5 Typical character of LCZ 1 as viewed from Nepean Highway